turingschool/mod-0-curriculum/setup-instructions.md

 ``` -->

 ### I followed the above instructions and Homebrew won't install!
 No worries!
-This likely means you have one of Apple's newest M1 laptops - fancy you 😉 !
-Essentially, some programs are not currently supported with this setup, Homebrew being one of them.

-However, there is another way to get Homebrew installed using a program that's built into your Mac known as `Rosetta`
+There is another way to get Homebrew installed using a program that's built into your Mac known as `Rosetta`.

 [This video](https://www.youtube.com/watch?v=nv2ylxro7rM) does a solid job of walking you through the steps to install Homebrew using Rosetta - don't worry about the native setup.